 Is coffee safe if I have diabetes?

-Although the conclusions on coffee benefits are not very clear, if you monitor your blood sugar and drink coffee with little to no sugar, you should be safe.
+Although the conclusions on coffee benefits are unclear, you should be safe if you monitor your blood sugar and drink coffee with little to no sugar.
 You can see coffee like other foods, watching the sugar amount closely and ensuring you reduce your caffeine consumption to reasonable amounts.

 How much caffeine is too much caffeine?